-4 L.A.
+&lt;sup>5 L.A.
 Charter § 1106(a); Cal.
 Const.
 Art.
 XVI, §17(b).

-5 L.A.
+&lt;sup>6 L.A.
 Charter § 1106(a); Cal.
 Const.
 Art.
 XVI, §17(b).

-6 L.A.
+&lt;sup>7 L.A.
 Charter § 1106(b); Cal.
 Const.
 Art.
 XVI, §17(a).

-- B. A secondary objective is to achieve an investment return that will allow the percentage of covered payroll the City must contribute to the System to be maintained or reduced, and will provide for an increased funding of the System's liabilities. - C. All transactions undertaken will be for the sole benefit of the System's participants and beneficiaries and for the exclusive purpose of providing benefits to them and defraying reasonable administrative expenses associated with the System.7 - D. The System's assets will be managed on a total return basis.
+- A. The overall goal of the System's investment assets is to provide plan participants with post-retirement benefits as set forth in the System documents.
+This will be accomplished through a carefully planned and executed investment program. - B. A secondary objective is to achieve an investment return that will allow the percentage of covered payroll the City must contribute to the System to be maintained or reduced, and will provide for an increased funding of the System's liabilities. - C. All transactions undertaken will be for the sole benefit of the System's participants and beneficiaries and for the exclusive purpose of providing benefits to them and defraying reasonable administrative expenses associated with the System. - D. The System's assets will be managed on a total return basis.
 While the System recognizes the importance of the preservation of capital, it also adheres to the principle that varying degrees of investment risk are generally rewarded with compensating returns.
 The Board's investment policy has been designed to produce a total portfolio, long-term real (above inflation) positive return above the Policy benchmark on a net-of-fee basis as referenced in the quarterly Portfolio Performance Review ("PPR").
 Consequently, prudent risk-taking is warranted within the context of overall portfolio diversification.
 As a result, investment strategies are considered primarily in light of their impacts on total plan assets subject to the provisions set forth in Section 1106 of the City Charter with consideration of the Board's responsibility and authority as established by Article XVI, Section 17 of the California State Constitution. - E. The System's investment program shall, at all times, comply with existing applicable local, state, and federal regulations. - F. The System has a long-term investment horizon and uses an asset allocation, which encompasses a strategic, long-run perspective of capital markets.
 It is recognized that a strategic long-run asset allocation plan implemented in a consistent and disciplined manner will be the major determinant of the System's investment performance. - G. Investment actions are expected to comply with "prudent person" standard, with all duties discharged: - "...with the care, skill, prudence, and diligence under the circumstances then prevailing that a prudent person acting in a like capacity and familiar with such matters would use in the conduct of an enterprise of a like character and with like aims."
-8